What Is a Tax Deferral?

 Is tax deferral a good thing?

-Yes, if you want to enjoy tax breaks in the current year and deal with tax liability during withdrawals.
+Yes, tax deferral is a good thing if you want to enjoy tax breaks in the current year and deal with tax liability during withdrawals.

 Bottom line

-Factors like retirement timeline and tax bracket influence how you benefit from the account.
+Factors including your retirement timeline and tax bracket influence how you benefit from the account.
 Ensure you compare all the options and choose the one that suits your needs.

 Article sources